yet-another-static-site-generator/yass/README.md

 application (no user interface).
 The program documentation is included in distribution.

-**INFO:** This project is no longer maintained.
-Feel free to clone it and take care about it.

 ## Features

 * Support almost infinite amount of custom tags in HTML templates (depends